 Transmission Line Commissioning Track

 The Transmission Line Commissioning Track focuses on the composite protection system, not just standalone protective relay testing.
 Commissioning practices that will be discussed and practiced include: factory acceptance relay testing, panel wiring, DC control function checks, fault based dynamic trip checks, metering checks, CT acceptance and secondary circuit testing, PT acceptance and secondary testing, end to end testing and finally in service checks.
 The week starts with a new panel and ends with a line in service.
 The goal is to give the student a framework of commissioning practices to take home and adapt to their own company’s work practices.
 Common errors leading to unsuccessful short and long term energization will be discussed as well as safe commissioning practices.
-12 student maximum.

 Students in this track will: